Preston North End defender Liam Lindsay signs new two-and-a-half-year contract

-Preston North End defender signs new deal to keep him at the club until 2025
+Preston North End defender Liam Lindsay signs new deal to keep him at the club until 2025

 Preston North End defender Liam Lindsay has signed a new two-and-a-half year deal.